Remarketing on Google vs. Remarketing on Facebook (Meta) vs. Remarketing on YouTube

 Creating Google AdWords remarketing ads can be intimidating for beginners due to the many options available and complex, sometimes unintuitive interface.
 Display ads also generally have lower clickthrough rates compared to search ads.
 Plus, over-targeting users can lead to advertising brand fatigue from repeatedly seeing the same ads – which can lead to negative brand associations.

-Best Practices for Google Remarketing
+Google Remarketing Best Practices for Higher ROI

 To prevent brand fatigue, consider using Frequency Capping options to ensure that your targeted prospective customers aren’t seeing your ads too often.